bandprotocol/cw-band/docs/packages_cw_band.md

 ```

 ## AcknowledgementMsg
  - AcknowledgeMsg of IBC will be either Result or Error.
-Result will be returned if the status of request is successful, otherwise, it'll be Error.
+The result will be returned if the status of the request is successful, otherwise, it'll be Error.

 ```
 pub enum AcknowledgementMsg {